 Strengths and limitations

 A major strength of this study is that it is the first to use UK data to specifically model the health co-benefits that would be attained by reducing GHG emissions by defined amounts.
 The results can therefore be used to balance the need to reduce food-associated emissions against the need for diets to be diverse, healthy and acceptable to the population.
 However, studies focusing on diets and GHG emissions must necessarily rely on approximate data, since these areas are notoriously difficult to measure accurately.
-Food consumption in particular is likely to be under-reported in the NDNS, as in all self-reported dietary surveys, so the total calories consumed are likely to be an underestimate of actual intake (Macdiarmid and Blundell 1998).
-However, we have used the most recent and accurate data available for the UK, and the fact that consumption of unhealthy foods is more likely to be under-reported than consumption of healthy foods means that we are likely to have underestimated the unhealthiness of the UK diet, making our findings somewhat conservative.
+Food consumption is likely to be slightly under-reported in the NDNS, as in all self-reported dietary surveys, so the total calories consumed are likely to be an underestimate of actual intake (Macdiarmid and Blundell 1998).
+However, other available data tend to focus on expenditure (e.g. the Family Food Survey) or food availability (e.g. FAOSTAT Food Balance Sheets), and are therefore likely to be less reliable in terms of the nutritional content of diets eaten by individuals.
+We chose to analyse the NDNS because of the need to focus on nutritional content of the diet in our analyses, which we believe requires the use of actual consumption data rather than a proxy for consumption.
+We have used the most recent and accurate data available for the UK, and the fact that consumption of unhealthy foods is more likely to be under-reported than consumption of healthy foods means that we are likely to have underestimated the unhealthiness of the UK diet, making our findings somewhat conservative.

-Our estimates of the GHG emissions associated with foods differ slightly from those of other published studies, and this is largely due to the methods used to obtain the estimates.
-(Audsley et al. 2009; Berners-Lee et al. 2012)We used a complete Life Cycle Analysis (LCA) of emissions specific to the UK where possible, and where only partial estimates were available we extrapolated data from similar food groups and countries.
-Our estimates therefore incorporate emissions from food production, processing, packaging, transport, storage and waste, whereas many other studies do not include all of these elements.
+Few other studies have produced estimates of GHG emissions from food items in the UK, but where these have been produced our estimates are largely similar (in many cases they are partially derived from these previous studies).
+Where our estimates differ – for example, our estimates of meat and dairy emissions are somewhat higher than those from other UK sources (Audsley et al. 2009; Berners-Lee et al. 2012) this is likely to be due to the methods used.
+We used a complete Life Cycle Analysis (LCA) of emissions specific to the UK where possible, and where only partial estimates were available we extrapolated data from similar food groups and countries.
+Our estimates therefore incorporate emissions from food production, processing, packaging, transport, storage and waste, whereas most other studies do not include all of these elements.
 Despite attempts to use the highest quality data, our optimised diets are necessarily based on estimates and should therefore be taken as an approximate guide to dietary modifications rather than an exact specification.
-For this reason we have produced the results in chart form to enable readers to gain a general sense of comparative relationships rather than tables presenting exact figures.

-Recent advice from the 5th assessment of the UN IPCC Working Group 1 suggests that the different climate active pollutants and greenhouse gases should not be combined to produce a single CO2 equivalent measure of relative climate impact, because they have different effects over a range of time periods.
-However, the published literature to date largely follows the earlier convention of using a combined measure, and we have therefore used this for our estimates.
-Future research could examine the effects of different dietary patterns on each GHG separately.
+In particular, estimates of food waste can only be approximate, and we have used scaling factors to estimate how these may have affected the different food groups used in our analysis.
+For this reason we have produced the results in chart form to enable readers to gain a general sense of comparative relationships rather than tables presenting exact figures (although a table showing the estimates and how they were derived is available in Table S1 in the supplementary materials).
+Finally, we are aware that substitution between different food groups would affect the supply-demand structure on which we have based our assumptions, so that for example if UK consumers switched from fresh beef to processed beef (which has lower emissions as shown in Figure 1) this would increase the price of processed beef and therefore change the baseline assumptions of our models.
+Future analyses could take account of this issue by creating dynamic models that are responsive to such changes in assumptions.

 Comparison with previous studies